Coming in September 2015 from WordFire Press, my first novel:

 Summary: Two week's pay for one night's work, babysitting a spoiled asteroid heiress?
 Mercenary Jake O'Dell thinks all his jobs should be this easy.
 Until, of course, everything goes disastrously wrong.

 "Who's Afraid of the Big Bad Wolf" was published by Darwin's Evolutions, with a fabulous illustration by Karl Nordman.
 It's available as a trade paperback for $9.99 (along with several other stories by several other awesome writers), or a high-quality .pdf download for $2.73.
 It's also available through Anthology Builder.
 You can read the beginning of it here, and purchase it here.

 Summary: Mark Newman loves being a werewolf.
 But when his wife finds out she's pregnant, she attempts to cure him against his will, in his sleep.
 Naturally, it goes horribly wrong--and it goes even wronger when she gets a well-meaning priest involved, poor fellow.

+My author page on Amazon is here.
 My author page at Anthology Builder is here.
 You can read more of my fiction right here on this LJ.
 I have a "DVD extra" from my first novel that introduces a couple of characters to each other under less-than-optimal circumstances, and you can read that here.
 This is one of my very favorite scenes.
-And I try to post a snippet every Saturday (subject to change), and those can be accessed via my snippets tag.
+I post occasional snippets of my stories, and those can be accessed via my snippets tag.